gianzamboni/ghost-duck-bot/README.md

  * **tuvieja**: It insults your mom

 I also react to some of your messages by sending a gif if they contain some of the following strings (or similiar):

-        awa, ewe, iwi, owo, uwu, si., no., fire, aaaah Tambien puedo reproducir estos sonido:
+        awa, ewe, iwi, owo, uwu, si., no., fire, aaaah

+Tambien puedo reproducir estos sonido:

-        aburrido, amiga, bardo, buenisima, esta, hablen, laburar, laburenloco, lpm, piroyansky, proxima, queso I also react to some of your messages by sending a gif if they contain some of the following strings (or similiar):
+        aburrido, amiga, bardo, buenisima, esta, hablen, laburar, laburenloco, lpm, piroyansky, proxima, queso

  ### Warning: Be careful, Rubber Duck Ghost is a very impolite bot.
 If you do something he doesn't like it will insult you in spanish!